 2. Put pan over high heat and bring water to a rolling boil.
 Remove pan from heat and cover.

 How long does it take to boil an egg?
 Well, actually, you want the water to come just to a boil but not stay there.
 Eggs exposed to high heat for a long time go through a chemical reaction that turns the yolks green!
 So the answer to "How long do you boil hard boiled eggs?" is: pretty much not at all.
 Because the eggs cook in water that's not actually boiling, some people prefer the term "hard-cooked eggs" to hard-boiled eggs.

 3. Let the eggs stand in the hot water for 14-17 minutes.

 Actually, there's something else to think about when considering how long to boil eggs.
-How long you let the eggs stay in the water depends on how big the eggs are and how hard you want them cooked.
+How long you let the eggs stay in the hot, hot water depends on how big the eggs are and how hard you want them cooked.
 To cook small eggs to medium, let them stand for 14 minutes.
 To cook extra-large eggs to medium, let them stand for 17 minutes.
 (We're talking about chicken eggs here.
 You're on your own with ostrich eggs.)

 4. Drain eggs and put in a bowl filled with ice water.